KarishmaChauhan1996/RFM_Ecommerce/README.md

 **Project Overview**

-This project applies the KMeans clustering algorithm to group data points based on certain attributes.
+This project applies multiple  KMeans clustering algorithm to group data points based on certain attributes.
 Clustering is useful in applications such as customer segmentation, image compression, and anomaly detection.
 In this project, we utilize KMeans to cluster segment the customers, which may help in developing targeted strategies or further predictive analytics.

 **Dataset**